codalab/codalab-worksheets/docs/rest.md

 - `finalize_on_failure`: (optional) 1 if bundle state should be set to 'failed' in the case of a failure during upload, or 0 if the bundle state should not change on failure.
 Default is 0.
+- `finalize_on_success`: (optional) if true update the bundle state to this if the upload completes successfully.
+Default true, false should be specified.
 - `state_on_success`: (optional) Update the bundle state to this state if the upload completes successfully.
 Must be either 'ready' or 'failed'.
   Default is empty in which case the state is not updated.